-- Slope – Both Spanish tile and metal roofing are not suitable for flat roofs, but there are more strict slope requirements for Spanish clay tile.
+- Slope – Spanish tile and metal roofing are not suitable for flat roofs, but there are more strict slope requirements for Spanish clay tile.
 If your roof slope is 3/12, nearly any type/profile of metal roof can be installed.
-You can also install a Spanish tile roof at 3/12, but it requires two layers of underlayment, which will drive up the cost.
+You can also install a Spanish tile roof on a 3/12, but it requires two layers of underlayment, which will drive up the cost.

-- Support structure – Spanish clay tile will weigh down on your building’s frame and support structure because it’s nearly 6x to 10x heavier than metal roofing is.
-It’s imperative to know what your walls and framing can withstand before you buy.
+- Support structure – Spanish clay tile will weigh down your building’s frame and support structure because it’s nearly 6x to 10x heavier than metal roofing.
+Knowing what your walls and framing can withstand is imperative to know before you buy.

 - Heat transfer – In warmer climates, heat transfer is always a concern.
-Luckily, both metal roofing (cool metal roofing, specifically) and Spanish tiles have properties that help reduce the amount of heat that is transferred into the building.
+Luckily, metal roofing (cool metal roofing, specifically) and Spanish tiles have properties that help reduce the amount of heat transferred into the building.

 - HOA & municipalities – If you live in a neighborhood where you have an HOA or another municipal group, you should verify that the roof material that you choose is allowed.